APogue/APogue.github.io/_posts/posts/2024-08-05-Intro-Background-Context.md

 		- Encampment exclusion activities

-		- Involvement of their own organizations, CAC and the other USAC org, in the encampment while they partook in exclusion
+		- Involvement of their own organizations, CAC and the other USAC org, in the encampment while they partook in exclusion---internal accountability

+		- They have in the past condemned antisemitism happening elsewhere in the country.
+They can't condemn it occurring on their own campus?
+Isn't it their job to be working on behalf of *all* the students?

 	- When they partook in discriminating behavior